guatebus/JavaUserApp/README.md

 Users are directed to a successful login page, they can then access their resource at /resource?p={id}
 User has access to resource with same id as their username.
 This is done via userId-userRole and resourceId-userRole relationship (as would work in a real persistence layer)

-Note:
+Best practices:
-User data is hard-coded into the app - this app is only meant as an exercise!
+Persistence of application data should always be done on it's own layer.

 ## Pending
-Automated build is in the process - see maven branch Hashing user pwds is needed still
+Automated build is in the process (branch maven)

 ## Requirements
 En JAVA.
 Es un plus hacerlo con las extensiones funcionales.